Glooring/ProCalc/README.md

 │
 ├── boost_minimal/                    # Reduced Boost library for high-precision calculations
-│   └── boost/                        # Header files for Boost Multiprecision library │
-├── build/                            # Build-related folder containing pre-built files and scripts │   ├── release/                      # Folder containing the pre-built executable and all dependencies │   │   ├── ProCalc.exe               # The main executable for regular users
-│   │   ├── Qt6Core.dll               # Required Qt Core library
-│   │   ├── libgcc_s_seh-1.dll        # MinGW runtime library (GCC exception handling)
-│   │   ├── libstdc++-6.dll           # MinGW runtime library (Standard C++ library)
-│   │   ├── libwinpthread-1.dll       # MinGW runtime library (POSIX threads support)
-│   │   └── [Other necessary files]   # Additional Qt DLLs, libraries, and plugins required to run the app │   └── deploy-release.bat            # Batch script to bundle release with necessary dependencies (renamed for clarity) │
-├── tools/                            # Tools and utility scripts │   ├── cleanup_boost.py              # Script to remove unnecessary files from the Boost folder │   └── cleanup_files.txt             # List of files removed from Boost to reduce dependencies
+│   └── boost/                        # Header files for Boost Multiprecision library ├── tools/                            # Tools and utility scripts │   ├── cleanup_boost.py              # Script to remove unnecessary files from the Boost folder │   ├── cleanup_files.txt             # List of files removed from Boost to reduce dependencies
-│
-├── CMakeLists.txt                    # CMake build configuration file
+│   └── deploy-release.bat            # Batch script to bundle release with necessary dependencies (renamed for clarity) ├── CMakeLists.txt                    # CMake build configuration file
 ├── CMakeLists.txt.user.example       # Example of a user-specific CMake configuration (user settings excluded from version control)
-├── LICENSE                           # Project license (MIT License or any other applicable license) ├── README.md                         # Documentation for building, running, and contributing to the project │
-├── customFunctions.h                 # Header file containing custom mathematical functions used in the calculator ├── main.cpp                          # Main entry point of the application ├── mainwindow.cpp                    # Implementation of the main window's logic and functionality
+├── LICENSE                           # Project license (MIT License or any other applicable license) ├── README.md                         # Documentation for building, running, and contributing to the project ├── customFunctions.h                 # Header file containing custom mathematical functions used in the calculator ├── main.cpp                          # Main entry point of the application ├── mainwindow.cpp                    # Implementation of the main window's logic and functionality